How to grow raspberries

 Summer-fruiting raspberries fruit on one-year-old canes.
-Tie in new canes as they develop, but prune out weak shoots.
+Tie in new canes to support as they develop, but prune out weak shoots.
 Aim for a spacing of 15cm between new canes, removing extras to avoid overcrowding.
 After fruiting, cut all canes that have carried fruit down to soil level, leaving the new canes to develop fruit the following year.

 Here, Monty explains how to prune summer raspberry cans after they have fruited:

 In this video, Monty explains how to care for autumn raspberries:

 Birds such as blackbirds may take the fruit.
-Many gardeners are happy to share their harvest but if you don’t want to share then you can net the fruit, but check your netting daily, as birds, small mammals and reptiles can become trapped.
+Many gardeners are happy to share their harvest but if you don't want to you can net the fruit, but check your netting daily, as birds, small mammals and reptiles can become trapped.

 How to harvest raspberries